samuelleeplus/samuelleeplus.github.io/README.md

 ### Research Intern - Algorithmics, TU Delft
 ***
-During summer of 2020, I was a research intern in the [Algorithmics Department](https://www.tudelft.nl/ewi/over-de-faculteit/afdelingen/software-technology/algorithmics) of TU Delft, Netherlands, under the supervision of Professor [Neil Yorke-Smith](http://homepage.tudelft.nl/0p6y8/).
+During summer of 2020, I worked as a **research intern** in the [Algorithmics Department](https://www.tudelft.nl/ewi/over-de-faculteit/afdelingen/software-technology/algorithmics) of TU Delft, Netherlands, under the supervision of [Professor Neil Yorke-Smith](http://homepage.tudelft.nl/0p6y8/).

-We developed Apprenticeship Learning approach to Vehicle Routing Problem (VRP) with realistic constraints.
-Simulation was done with Google's open source [OR-Tool VRP library](https://developers.google.com/optimization/routing).
-Project details can be sent on request.
+We developed **Apprenticeship Learning approach to Vehicle Routing Problem (VRP) with realistic constraints.** Simulation was done with Google's open source [OR-Tool VRP library](https://developers.google.com/optimization/routing). _Project details will be sent on request._

 ### Undergraduate Researcher - Nanotech & Research Application
 ***
-In 2019, I worked as a undergraduate researcher with a team under the supervision of [Stuart James Lucas](http://myweb.sabanciuniv.edu/slucas/) to develop computational strategies for assembly of heterozygous DNA sequence data, using HPC Cluster, SSH, SLURM commands, R & Python.
-Some of the work can be found in my [github repo](https://github.com/samuelleeplus/researchApplication_PURE).
+In 2019, I worked as a **undergraduate researcher** with a team under the supervision of [Stuart James Lucas](http://myweb.sabanciuniv.edu/slucas/) to develop **computational strategies for assembly of heterozygous DNA sequence data, using HPC Cluster, SSH, SLURM commands, R & Python.** Some of the work can be found in my _[github repo](https://github.com/samuelleeplus/researchApplication_PURE)._

 ### Intern, [Golflex](https://parkgolflex1.imweb.me/)
 ***
-In summer of 2018, I worked as an intern to design E-Sports gaming environment and map using the company's game engine (**which is being used currently!**).
-I also was part of the graphic design team to create 2D objects using Adobe Photoshop, and render 3D objects using 3DS Max.
+In summer of 2018, I worked as an **intern to design E-Sports gaming environment and map using the company's game engine (which is being used currently!**).
+I also was part of the graphic design team to **create 2D objects using Adobe Photoshop, and render 3D objects using 3DS Max.**

 # Software Projects